 Why do you think global education is important in today’s society?

 “The world is not as big as it used to be.
 Technology has made us feel closer than ever, and our students are exposed to more experiences and identities than ever before.
 I think that teaching from a global lens can help our students to develop self-awareness of their own identity, culture, and beliefs so they can connect with themselves and also show respect and social awareness for other backgrounds too.”

 If you had one piece of advice for a new teacher, what would it be?

 “The future of the world is in your hands.
 Be persistent and work hard to write your own beautiful and unique story in this experience.”

-Dania’s cultural story exemplifies how the commitment and hard work of our ambassadors can open the world to their students by authentically exposing them to a new language, culture, and perspective.
+Dania’s cultural story exemplifies how the commitment and hard work of our ambassador teachers can open the world to their students by authentically exposing them to a new language, culture, and perspective.
 For more information on how our dual language programs can benefit students, check out our web page.